Lives & works in Seattle, WA

 Des Moines Public Library

 Diana has both a strong gardening and wildcrafting background.
-She was a gardener at Bastyr University’s Medicinal Garden and a steward of the Beacon Food Forest, where she taught classes, did class administration and served on the Board.
+She was a gardener at Bastyr University’s Medicinal Garden and a steward of the Beacon Food Forest, where she teaches classes, did class administration and served on the Board.
 She’s currently completing her Master Pruner certificate through Plant Amnesty.
-She studied at East West School of Planetary Herbology and Cedar Mountain School as well as numerous courses, classes, conferences and practical experience.
+She is a member of the Seattle Herbalist Guild; studied at East West School of Planetary Herbology and Cedar Mountain School as well as numerous courses, classes, conferences and practical experience.
+She teaches herbalism classes in the greater Seattle area through her school, the Dianaverse, as well as guest teaching through various organizations.
 Growing medicinal plants is a passion and she sells them locally.